 The History of Huntsinger Farms - Wisconsin Horseradish Grower

-Founded in 1929 when Ellis Huntsinger started growing horseradish and other vegetable crops on a few acres of land near a fresh water spring south of Eau Claire, Wisconsin, Huntsinger Farms now grows corn, soybeans, wild rice, horseradish, and forage crops on over 9,000 acres of prime Wisconsin and Minnesota farmland.
+Founded in 1929 when Ellis Huntsinger started growing horseradish and other vegetable crops on a few acres of land near a fresh water spring south of Eau Claire, Wisconsin.
+Huntsinger Farms now grows corn, soybeans and other forage crops on over 7,000 acres of prime Wisconsin and Minnesota farmland.

 In the early days, Ellis prepared and bottled the horseradish by hand in an old milk shed behind his house and sold it it locally to help augment his income during Wisconsin’s long cold winter months.